-I am editor-in-chief of the peer-reviewed journal Trends in Organized Crime, associate editor of the peer-reviewed journal Crime, Law and Social Change, and president of the International Association for the Study of Organized Crime (IASOC).
-Trends in Organized Crime is the journal associated with IASOC and a free online subscription comes with IASOC membership.
+I am a past editor-in-chief (2007-2017) of the peer-reviewed journal Trends in Organized Crime, a member of the editorial board of the peer-reviewed journal Crime, Law and Social Change, and a past president (2012-2013) of the International Association for the Study of Organized Crime (IASOC).

 I am also a member of the Colloquium Group which organizes the annual Cross-Border Crime Colloquium.